 Resources on Job Analysis

-Evaluation Tools.
+- Evaluation Tools.
 Washington State Department of Labor and Industries.
 Provides links for evaluation tools.

-Applications Manual for the Revised NIOSH Lifting Equation.
-US Department of Health and Human Services (DHHS), National Institute for Occupational Safety and Health (NIOSH) Publication No. 94-110.
-(1994, January 1).
+- Applications Manual for the Revised NIOSH Lifting Equation (PDF).
+DHHS (NIOSH) Publication 94-110.
+(January 1994).
 Contains a complete description of all terms in NIOSH's lifting equation with several sample calculations.

-Health Hazard Evaluations.
+- Health Hazard Evaluations.
 National Institute for Occupational Safety and Health (NIOSH).
 NIOSH conducts investigations of possible health hazards in the workplace.
 This page allows a search for all NIOSH evaluations concerning ergonomics.

 Resources on Injury Rates